Xaralampos-Makridhs/FakeNewsDetector/README.md

 - The script removes HTML and URLs and lowercases text but does not apply stemming/lemmatization.
 - No model persistence is implemented — training occurs each run.
 - The CSVs must include a `text` column, as in the Kaggle dataset.

----

-I translated the repository README into English and included the Kaggle dataset links and a concise description of how the script works and how to run it.
-If you want, I can next generate a requirements.txt, a joblib wrapper to save/load the trained model, or an example Jupyter notebook with evaluation plots — tell me which you'd prefer and I will prepare it.